Skip To Main Content

 As you hang the holiday lights, don’t bank on a bonus.
 (National Lampoon’s Christmas Vacation)

 Before you go putting a down-payment on a pool for the backyard, remember that employers do not guarantee bonuses, which are often determined by a variety of factors.
-Bonuses can shift dramatically from year to year — from a nice amount of cash one year to a turkey the next — so plan accordingly and do not allocate any funds until they’re actually in your bank account.
+Bonuses can shift dramatically from year to year — from a nice amount of cash one year to jelly-of-the-month the next — so plan accordingly and do not allocate any funds until they’re actually in your bank account.
 Also try not to burn the house down with an overabundance of out-of-code holiday lights — LEDs are energy efficient, don’t contain mercury like some of the older lights, and don’t get hot to the touch.

 Track your bags — and your children — carefully.
 (Home Alone)